Important dates and advice to help small businesses prepare for end of financial year

 1. Finalise your accounts

-• Examine and approve your bills, invoices and expense claims.
+• Make sure you approve the bills, invoices and expense claims.

-2. Clean up and reconcile your records
+2. Clean up and reconcile your files

-3. Review data from your payroll vendor and Inland Revenue
+3. Re-read the information you receive from your payroll company and Inland Revenue

 5. Maximise your tax refunds

-6. Make sure that personal and business finances are separated
+6. Separate personal and business finances Separately

-• 7 May 2021 Tax return for the year’s end and payment due.
+• 7 May 2021 Tax return for the year’s end and due payment.

 Unsecured Business Lending NZ Services